 The program has a two-stage admissions process:

-2. Admissions interview for preselected candidates (in person in Paris or remotely) with the selection committee:
+2. Admissions interview for preselected candidates (in person in Paris or by Skype) with the selection committee:

 Guidelines to prepare your application

 In preparing your application, please include the following: